DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/loadPanel/shading.md

 ---
 ---
 ##### shortDescription
-Specifies whether to shade the widget when the load panel appears.
+Specifies whether or not to shade the widget when the load panel appears.

 ---
 <!-- Description goes here -->